Kathalysth/explorify/README.md

 Every line of code is in this repository except for the node_modules folder and the .env files where all the sensitive data should be.

+## I want to try the page but without signin up

+You can try one of this test users if you wish:

+- laura@example.com pass: test1234
+- leo@example.com pass: test1234

+For security measures this are on "user" roles.
+If you want to try lead-guides permission contact me personally.

 ## Thank you for reading!
 Remember to contact me on LinkedIn or my email.
 The live page should be on the repository description.

 Made in Argentina by Felipe Stuart.